cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 Carol just wiped everyone else from the signing key, and is now in full control of the signature.
 How can we prevent that ?

+### Multi-Signatures, don't trust, verify

+The most common way to prevent this is to force everyone to provide a proof that their public key is honest.
+This is done by providing a Proof of Knowledge for the private key, proving that they know the privte key associated to the public key they provided.

+Let's take the case of a prover Patricia and a verifier Victor.
+Patricia wants to prove that she knows the private key $p$ associated to the public key $P = p dot G$.
+The proof is done in four steps:

+1. Patricia samples $r <- ZZ_n$ at random and sends $u = r dot G$ to Victor.
+2. Victor sends a challenge $c <- ZZ_n$ to Patricia.
+3. Patricia computes $z = r + c p$ and sends it to Victor.
+4. Victor verifies that $z dot G = u + c P$.

+This works because:

+$$
+z       &= r + c p \
+z dot G &= (r + c p) dot G \
+        &= r dot G + c p dot G \
+        &= u + c P
+$$

+But what if Patricia doesn't know the associated private key but still wants to prove that her key is honest ?
+Remember commitment schemes ?
+We can use them here.
+In our case, every participant will commit to their public key before disclosing it.
+Think of it as putting you public key in an envelope, sealing it and waiting for everyone to do the same before opening it.
+Let's get back to our group $S = {a,b,c}$:

+1. Each participant $i$ hashes their public key $P_i$ and sends $H(P_i)$ to everyone.
+2. Once everyone has sent their hash, they disclose their public key $P_i$.
+3. Everyone verifies that the hash they received matches the public key.

+This way, everyone can be sure that the public keys are honest and that no one is trying to pull a fast one.

 ## Rust Implementation

 I've been using Rust for a while now (_even though I feel like I'm a complete beginner and still can't manage to fully understand lifetimes_), so I thought it would be a good idea to implement Shamir's Secret Sharing in Rust.